mrquincle/ancient-c-compilers/README.md

 * [Why was the switch statement designed to need a break? where is referred to the Sun ANSI C compiler front end](https://stackoverflow.com/questions/252489/why-was-the-switch-statement-designed-to-need-a-break) by Peter van der Linden.

 If you really want to know why `switch` statements have breaks or why other choices have been made, it might be worthwhile to look how they were used in the code.
 For example, I see a lot of fall-throughs in this code!
 Off-topic, but I think the real reason is different.
 A `switch` statement is quite a "flat" structure.
-A person who likes a `switch` statement does probably not like a `break` like this:
+A person who likes a `switch` statement does probably not like a piece of code like this (with implicit breaks):

 	switch(p) {
 	case 0: